Rob Kelly

-If you’re like just about every other talent acquisition/diversity leader I know, recruiting women is one of your top diversity goals.
+If you’re like just about every other talent acquisition/diversity leader I know, recruiting more women is one of your top diversity goals.
+Women have a lot to offer in the workplace, and workplaces with better gender diversity are 15% more likely to earn revenue above the average for their industry.

-One HP study showed that men apply for a job if they meet 60% of the qualifications, but women only apply if they meet 100% of them.
+One Hewlett Packard study showed that men apply for a job if they meet 60% of the qualifications, but women only apply if they meet 100% of them.
+Why?
+According to a related survey from Harvard Business Review, women were far more likely than men to say they declined to apply for a job because they don’t meet the guidelines in a job description.

-So, one tip to recruit more women is to be more selective in your must-have requirements in your job descriptions.
+So, one tip to recruit more women is to limit your must-have requirements in your job descriptions.

-It’s ok to still include some other nice-to-have requirements but you should separate them.
-You could have a separate “Nice-to-Have Requirements section in your JDs.
-Or, you can do what Hubspot did by softening the words they use for any requirements that are not must-haves.
+It’s ok to still include some other nice-to-have requirements but you should separate them into another category.
+You could have a completely separate “Nice-to-Have Requirements section in your JDs.
+Or, you can do what Hubspot did – softening the words they use for any requirements that are not must-haves.
 Here are examples of the language they used:

 • “familiarity with..”